xinyue-L/PML/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-## Revision according to CRAN feedback 08/23/2019

-1. Please replace \dontrun{} by if(interactive()){} in your Rd-files.

-Thank you for your suggestion.
-I have modified the examples in the Rd-files to include non-interactive examples only, and I have removed \dontrun{}.

-## First Submission of the PML package
-Thank you very much for your help!
+## Note
+This is an updated package due to changes in the updated tidyr package.
+The functions have been revised to fix the problems with the new tidyr package (version 1.0.0).